sylviaswoboda/objectz-2-perfect/README.md

 # Objectz-2-Perfect

-Introduction
+-Introduction-

 ObjectZ-2-Perfect is a tool for converting Object-Z specifications into Perfect.

-What is contained here
+-What is contained here-

 The source repository contains the grammar sources for the used Object-Z syntax as well as the transformation code to build Perfect specifications from it.
 The sources are provided as Maven project.

-Getting started
+-Getting started-

 Easiest way to get started is to use the Main.class of the project in package at.ac.tuwien.oz.main by typing the following line: